(1975) HE Sheikh Hamdan Bin Mohamed Al Nahyan City Centerclient : HH Sheikh Hamdan Bin Mohamed Al Nahyan

 Retrospective 1971-1980 video: https://www.instagram.com/p/CPIgErYDe31/

-This 50,000 sqm mixed-use commercial development was a landmark once completed in Abu Dhabi in 1977 and comprises of a 250 key hotel (now the Novotel Abu Dhabi), a commercial mall on the ground floor, offices on levels 1 and 2, and four residential towers above podium with restaurants and amenities.
+This landmark mixed-use commercial development in Abu Dhabi, completed in 1977, spans 50,000 sqm and comprises various components.
+It features the renowned Novotel Abu Dhabi, a 250-key hotel, along with a ground-floor commercial mall, offices on levels 1 and 2, and four residential towers atop a podium that houses restaurants and amenities.

-This was one of the first and largest business and commercial centers built in the United Arab Emirates.
-Located on the prominent ‘Sheikh Hamdan Street’ in Abu Dhabi, it occupies a complete block.
-Besides the request to incorporate residential apartments and a hotel, the commercial character of this street induced for the provision of a large shopping mall.
+Being one of the first and largest business and commercial centers in the United Arab Emirates, this development holds a prominent location on Abu Dhabi's "Sheikh Hamdan Street," occupying an entire block.
+The project was conceived to integrate residential apartments and a hotel while accommodating the commercial nature of the street, necessitating the inclusion of a spacious shopping mall.